tesys25/py-kms/README.md

 # Features
 - Responds to V4, V5, and V6 KMS requests.
 - Supports activating Windows 7/8/8.1/10/2008R2/2012/2012R2/2016 and Office 2010/2013/2016.
-- It's written in Python2.
+- It's written in Python.

 # Dependencies
+- Python 2.6 or higher, micropython v1.9 or higher.
-- Python 2.7.x or Python 2.6.x with the "argparse" module installed.
+- Python 2.6 needs the "argparse" module installed.
+- Micropython needs libpcre and libffi, and modules in micropythonlib, check section below.
 - If the "pytz" module is installed, the "Request Time" in the verbose output will be converted into local time.
 Otherwise, it will be in UTC.

 # Usage
 - To start the server, execute `python server.py [listen_address] [port]`.
 The default listening address is `0.0.0.0` (all interfaces) and the default port is `1688`.
 - To run the client, use `python client.py server_address [port]`.
 The default port is `1688`.
+- To run on ipv6, please use a valid ipv6 address, for example `::` for broadcast.

+# Micropython support (unix port only)
+- Micropython v1.9 is necessary since large int support starts here.
+- You need libpcre and libffi.
+- You need some standard library of module.
+Use `micropython -m upip install -r requirements-micropython.txt` to install.
+- Only unix port is supported.
+Other platforms don't have some stdlib and performance may be a problem.